qsnake/gpaw/doc/documentation/pdos/pdos.rst

 reproduces the total DOS (more efficiently computed using ``calc.get_dos``).
-Integrating over energy gives the number of electrons contained in the region ascribed to atom `a` (more efficently computed using ``calc.get_wigner_seitz_densities(spin)``.
+Integrating over energy gives the number of electrons contained in the region ascribed to atom `a` (more efficiently computed using ``calc.get_wigner_seitz_densities(spin)``.
 Notice that the domain ascribed to each atom is deduced purely on a geometrical criterion.
-A more advanced scheme for asigning the charge density to atoms is the Bader_ algorithm (all though the Wgner-Seitz approach is faster).
+A more advanced scheme for assigning the charge density to atoms is the Bader_ algorithm (all though the Wigner-Seitz approach is faster).

 .. _Bader: https://wiki.fysik.dtu.dk/ase/ase/dft/bader.html